carpentries-incubator/ml4bio-workshop/_episodes/01-introduction.md

 >__Machine learning__ is a set of methods that can automatically detect patterns in data and then use those patterns to make predictions on future data or perform other kinds of decision making under uncertainty.
 {: .callout}

-A machine learning algorithm gets better at its task when it is shown examples as it tries to define general patterns from the examples.
+A machine learning __algorithm__ gets better at its task when it is shown examples as it tries to define general patterns from the examples.

+> ## Definition
+>
+> Algorithm - is a relationship between input and output.
+It is a set of steps that takes an input and produces an output.
+{: .callout}

 ### Your first machine learning model

 Let’s say you want to buy a house.
-You follow the real estate market for a few months.
+You follow the real estate market for a few years.
 During those months you visit 20 different homes.
 Every time you visit a house, you write down all the information you learned about the house.